6–THE THIRD SEPTENARY OF SELF-TRANSCENDENCE (XV–XXI)

 Attention moves toward:

 The Sun returns a form of knowing the social world often trains out of us: being seen without condition.
-Belovedness becomes thinkable again—not as an idea, but as an experience.
+Belovedness becomes not a concept but a lived fact—something the body can finally believe.

 BEHAVIORAL SIGNATURE